What is the Kentucky bar exam?

 estates (wills and/or trusts)

+To pass the Kentucky bar exam, examinees must receive an average score of 75 or greater on the essay section.
 More information on the Kentucky essay section can be found on the Kentucky Office of Bar Admissions’ website.

 Multistate Professional Responsibility Examination (MPRE)